2025 European Athletics Indoor Championships – Women's pole vault

-The women's pole vault at the 2025 European Athletics Indoor Championships is scheduled to be held on the short track of Omnisport in Apeldoorn, Netherlands, on 6 and 7 March 2025.
-This will be the 15th time the event is contested at the European Athletics Indoor Championships.
+The women's pole vault at the 2025 European Athletics Indoor Championships was held on the short track of Omnisport in Apeldoorn, Netherlands, on 6 and 7 March 2025.
+This was the 15th time the event was contested at the European Athletics Indoor Championships.
 Athletes can qualify by achieving the entry standard or by their World Athletics Ranking in the event.

 The qualifying round is scheduled for 6 March during the evening session.
 The final is scheduled for 8 March during the evening session.

 Background

 The women's pole vault was contested 14 times before 2025, held every time since 1996.
 The 2025 European Athletics Indoor Championships will be held in Omnisport Apeldoorn in Apeldoorn, Netherlands.
 The removable indoor athletics track was retopped for these championships in September 2024.

 Jenn Suhr is the world record holder in the event, with a height of 5.03 m, set in 2016.
 Yelena Isinbayeva is the European record holder, with a height of 5.01 m, set in 2012.
 Isinbayeva also holds the championship record, set at the 2005 championships.